cbshiles/KALX-libfms/doc/ftap/ftap.md

 -   Map the finance to mathematics as directly as possible...
     -   ...and clearly identify the misspecifications
 -   The mathematics has to be implemented in software to be useful...
-    -   ...by people who don't understand complicated math,
+    -   ...by people who don't understand complicated mathematics
--   And make sense to the business side
-    -   They write the checks
-|-->
+-	The FTAP is a geometric result, not probabilistic...
+	-	...positive measure show up and can have weight 1

 ----------------------------

 ## One Period Model